Dnaka27/ToDoList_basic/README.md

 # To do list

-## a website to write down your to-dos
+## Um website para anotar suas tarefas

 ### Technologies: